Timeline of the COVID-19 pandemic in Massachusetts: Harvard T.H. Chan said

-Rapid tests are majorly and predominantly discussed during October of 2021, as to the means of helping with the spread and quarantining of citizens which were infected or otherwise could be infected — potentially.
+Rapid tests are majorly and predominantly discussed during October 2021, as to the means of helping with the spread and quarantining of citizens which were infected or otherwise could be infected — potentially.
 The 'Update to Caring for Long-Term Care Residents during the COVID-19 Response, including Visitation Conditions, Communal Dining, and Congregate Activities' document was published on behalf of Mass.gov, by the DPH, and the BHCSQ, in accordance with the newly formed regulatory guidelines of the U.S. Govt. federal agency of the Centers for Medicare and Medicaid Services (CMS).
-On the 4th of October, William Hanage, associate professor of epidemiology, discusses the average American using, "cloth masks," which are not sufficient against the COVID 2019 disease.
-Again on the 4th of October, William states, "[experts] don’t expect another coronavirus surge in the U.S. as big as previous ones during the pandemic".
+On the 4th of October, William Hanage, associate professor of epidemiology, discusses the average American using, "cloth masks", which are not sufficient against the COVID 2019 disease.
+Again on the 4th of October, William states, "[experts] don't expect another coronavirus surge in the U.S. as big as previous ones during the pandemic".

 November

-On the 19th of November 2021, the Providence Journal publishes a newspaper article of an interview with Shekhar Saxena, professor of the practice of global mental health, who was evidentially a guest on, “Story in the Public Square," where he talks about COVID 2019 affecting mental health as well as physical, and that no-one is immune to the detrimental nature of the [COVID-19] disease.
-On the same day, Boston Globe journal publishes a transcript of an interview with Howard Koh, Harvey V. Fineberg Professor of the Practice of Public Health and former assistant U.S. secretary of health and Massachusetts public health commissioner, where he said, “We are still in a purgatory, unfortunately, and no one wants to hear it, but we have to double down on our public health commitment.”
-On the 21st, William Hanage calls the B.1.617.2 Delta variant a "super variant," further on this Newsweek calls it a "COVID Variant That Spreads Easily, Evades Vaccines".
-On the 24th, the newly discovered, "Omicron," B.1.1.529 from South Africa is published in scientific research newspaper articles...
+On the 19th of November 2021, the Providence Journal publishes a newspaper article of an interview with Shekhar Saxena, professor of the practice of global mental health, who was evidentially a guest on, "Story in the Public Square," where he talks about COVID 2019 affecting mental health as well as physical, and that no-one is immune to the detrimental nature of the [COVID-19] disease.
+On the same day, Boston Globe journal publishes a transcript of an interview with Howard Koh, Harvey V. Fineberg Professor of the Practice of Public Health and former assistant U.S. secretary of health and Massachusetts public health commissioner, where he said, "We are still in a purgatory, unfortunately, and no one wants to hear it, but we have to double down on our public health commitment."
+On the 21st, William Hanage calls the B.1.617.2 Delta variant a "super variant", further on this Newsweek calls it a "COVID Variant That Spreads Easily, Evades Vaccines".
+On the 24th, the newly discovered, "Omicron", B.1.1.529 from South Africa is published in scientific research newspaper articles...